-3.12 This strategy carries some level of risk, making the assumption that any changes to formula funding will be supported by sufficient transitional funding to allow time to implement required changes in operational services.
-It is however considered to be a balanced approach given the high level of uncertainty regarding the timing and impact of changes to national funding formula.
+Beyond 2018/19 financial forecasts are based on estimates.
+The current medium term forecast assumes that the level of Government funding will be maintained at the level provided for both 2017/18 and 2018/19 on a flat cash basis. - 3.12 This strategy carries some level of risk, making the assumption that any changes to formula funding will have a neutral impact on the budget or will be supported by sufficient transitional funding to allow time to implement required changes in operational services.
+This is considered to be a balanced approach given the high level of uncertainty regarding the timing and impact of changes to national funding formula.